Tornado Druid Endgame Build Guide

 Welcome to the Tornado Druid Endgame Guide!
 A classic amongst the Druid's builds, the Tornado Druid is a flexible caster capable of harnessing nature's wrath to unleash devastating Tornadoes on demons and fiends alike!

 A Storm build is incomplete without the inclusion of Tempest Roar, and the Tornado Druid is no exception to that rule.
 This Unique converts Tornado into a Werewolf Skill, enabling it to use Werewolf-specific damage multipliers in the form of Lust for Carnage, Unsatiated and Changeling's Debt.
 Additionally, Runes play a big role in this build.
-Specifically, we utilize Kry to pull in Elites and smaller monsters.
-This mechanic ensures our Tornado spends less time traveling and more time inflicting damage to multiple monsters simultaneously.
-Our Ultimate Skill of choice is Cataclysm because it reduces our Spirit costs and boasts an attractive damage multiplier when paired with Mjölnic Ryng.
+Specifically, the Tornado Druid utilizes Kry to pull in Elites and smaller monsters.
+This mechanic ensures your Tornado spends less time traveling and more time inflicting damage to multiple monsters simultaneously.
+The Ultimate Skill of choice is Cataclysm because it reduces your Spirit costs and boasts an attractive damage multiplier when paired with Mjölnic Ryng.

-The Tornado Druid also makes use of Wildheart Hunger, which offer significant Attack Speed and damage boosts via the Bestial Rampage Key Passive.
+The Tornado Druid also makes use of Wildheart Hunger, which offers significant Attack Speed and damage boosts via the Bestial Rampage Key Passive.
 This build uses three Defensive Skill to reliably activate Vigilance and Backlash.
-The skill Earthen Bulwark is particularly significant as it provides Fortify, Unstoppable, and Barrier.
+Earthen Bulwark is particularly significant as it provides Unstoppable and Barrier.

 This guide will teach you all you need to know to be successful with the Tornado Druid.
 Let's dive in!